Takeno/mtg-policy-changes/ipg.md

 Philosophy

-All participants should expect a safe and enjoyable environment at a tournament, and a player needs to be made aware if his or her behavior is unacceptable so that this environment may be maintained.
+All participants should expect a safe and enjoyable environment at a tournament, and a player needs to be made aware if their behavior is unacceptable so that this environment may be maintained.

 Additional Remedy